Non-Immigrant Visa Categories

 Much like the H-1B status, the O-1 allows for dual intent and is employer-sponsored based on an actual offer.
 Individuals may not self-petition.
-The filing fee for O-1 is $325 with no option for Premium Processing.
+The hiring department is responsible for filing fees for O-1, please contact International Programs & Partnerships for more details about thiese fees.

 The O-1 petition requires substantial documentation of the beneficiary’s achievements, including letters from members of a recognized peer group that establishes the sustained and extraordinary accomplishments of the beneficiary (employee).
 Please note that the standard for approval for an O-1 is more difficult to meet than any other non-immigrant status.